gusztavj/Focus-Wizard/readme.md

 This bar includes a few buttons as follows:

-* **Add.**.
-Create a new custom preset.
+* **Add.** Create a new custom preset.
 You can create as many as you want.
 Make sure to set a unique name, though.

-* **Export.** Export all presets, including built-in ones, to a JSON file in your computer.
+* **Export.** Export all presets, including built-in ones, to a JSON file on your computer.
 Once clicking the button, a small dialog opens where you can browse where to save the file.

   Please note that after you select a file, the window may accidentally be closed.
 In this case just hit **Export** again, and the file will be there, and you will only need to click **Save**.